 Like most questions about the environment, there’s not a straightforward answer as to what’s ‘good’ or ‘bad’, but it’s easier to understand when you break it down.

-I’m going to talk about three elements – renewability, carbon footprint and local pollutants.
+I’m going to talk about three elements of wood burning – renewability, carbon footprint and local pollutants.

-According to Forestry England, woodland cover has doubled in England over the last 100 years, so it’s clear that our sustainably forestry efforts are working!
+According to Forestry England, woodland cover has doubled in England over the last 100 years, so it’s clear that our sustainable forestry efforts are working!

 FYI - biomass is a collective term which means organic matter – anything produced by plants or animals.
 Biomass energy normally means burning wood, but can also include things like straw, grass and even animal dung!

-No, it's a fully renewable energy source when forests are managed properly.
+No, wood is a fully renewable energy source when taken from a sustainable and well managed forest.

 In case you’ve been living under a rock for the past 10 years, the carbon footprint of an activity or organization is the amount of C02 it releases into the atmosphere, compared to the C02 it removes.